MCreator/MCreator/plugins/mcreator-localization/help/default/particle/max_age_diff.md

-This parameter controls how much actual maximal particle age can vary in positive or negative value from the number above.
+This parameter controls how much actual maximal particle age can vary in positive or negative value from the specified maximal age.